 - Emotional function: how well you interpret and respond to emotions (both pleasant and unpleasant)4

-Mental health, which is defined as your emotional, psychological, and social well-being, is one aspect of brain health.
-Brain health and mental health have a symbiotic relationship; the health of your brain can affect your mood or mental health, and in turn, the state of your mental health can also affect your brain health.
+Mental health is one aspect of brain health.
+Brain health and mental health go hand in hand; the health of your brain can affect your mood or mental health, and in turn, the state of your mental health can also affect your brain health.

 Other ways to improve brain health